ibm-cloud-docs/containers/get-help.md

     You can also use the [{{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool](/docs/containers?topic=containers-debug-tool) to gather and export pertinent information to share with IBM Support.
     {: tip}

+## Open a support case
+{: #support-case}

-4. Contact IBM Support by [opening a case](https://cloud.ibm.com/unifiedsupport/cases/form){: external}.
+1. Contact IBM Support by [opening a case](https://cloud.ibm.com/unifiedsupport/cases/form){: external}.

-5. For the **Problem type**, search for or select {{site.data.keyword.containerlong_notm}}.
+1. For the **Problem type**, search for or select {{site.data.keyword.containerlong_notm}}.

-6. For the **Case details**, provide a descriptive title and include the details that you previously gathered.
+1. For the **Case details**, provide a descriptive title and include the details that you previously gathered.
 From the **Resources**, you can also select the cluster that the issue is related to.

-7. Be as specific as possible and include and architecture diagrams or supplemental materials that you think you could help IBM Support troubleshoot the issue.
+1. Be as specific as possible and include and architecture diagrams or supplemental materials that you think you could help IBM Support troubleshoot the issue.